 Saving Culture from Tourism with Digital Media

 Virtual reality is a currently expanding field with seemingly unlimited potential.
-With it, we can travel to distant lands without the inconvenience that comes with travel and imagine worlds that no longer exist.
-Visuals can tell a lot more than words can and so virtual reality allows for social and cultural learning through “a travel experience rather than just travel information (Champion 9).”
+With VR, we can travel to distant lands without the inconvenience that comes with travel and imagine worlds that no longer exist.
+Visuals can tell a lot more than words can and so virtual reality allows for social and cultural learning through “a travel experience rather than just travel information” (Champion year:9).
 It is a platform for a novel way of learning that creates accessibility and accomplishes things that are impossible with conventional ways of learning.
-Additionally, virtual reality can help preserve local culture and protect the travel experience.
-Champion speaks of how tourist sites are ironically threatened by tourism itself:
+In Additional, virtual reality can help preserve local culture and protect the travel experience—OK, but how?
+Explain a bit.
+Champion explains how tourist sites are ironically threatened by tourism itself:

-“Tourism can destroy the local industry, and erode local culture.
+Tourism can destroy the local industry, and erode local culture.
 Businesses that have served the local populace for generations may have to move out of town because they are not believably ‘authentic’ or suitably ‘historic’ enough to be included in packaged tours.
 Tourism can even transform the urban fabric: the inner city may become crowded in summer and desolate in winter.
-‘Experiences’ and ‘artifacts’ can be introduced that are actually not local at all; they just appear to be, and are easily placed in shopping bags and placed on mantelpieces.”
-(Champion 6)
+‘Experiences’ and ‘artifacts’ can be introduced that are actually not local at all; they just appear to be, and are easily placed in shopping bags and placed on mantelpieces.
+(Champion 6) for long quotes set apart with double indents, you do not need the quotation marks.

-This is something that a historical river town in Shanghai faces.
+This is something that a historical river town in Shanghai, China faces.
 Zhujiajiao is packed with tourists who navigate and crowd the town daily.
 Tourist crowds populating and commercializing the space disrupt the travel experience and threaten the cultural integrity of the town.
-One solution to this is virtual reality—it can eliminate tourists from the scene, lessen tourist crowds, and protect towns from being overtaken by commercialism.
+One solution to this problem could be virtual reality which can eliminate tourists from the sceneand protect towns from being overtaken by commercialism.
+Don’t you mean provide a rich experience to replicate or replace the need for tourists to physically visit the site.

+Could the VR also be used to show a more accurate reconstruction of the cultural heritage site than what is represented physically today with the KFCs, McDonalds, and tour buses?
+I think that Champion discusses this and many other contributions of the digital to education about cultural heritage.
+You could take another look at his book (available as PDFs of each chapter).

+Add here: a concise paragraph of your project, what you did and why you did it.

+Zhujiajiao Town as Cultural Heritage